Azure/terraform-azurerm-vnet/README.md

-# terraform-azurerm-network #
+# terraform-azurerm-vnet #
 [![Build Status](https://travis-ci.org/Azure/terraform-azurerm-vnet.svg?branch=master)](https://travis-ci.org/Azure/terraform-azurerm-vnet)

-Create a basic network in Azure
+Create a basic virtual network in Azure
 ==============================================================================

 This Terraform module deploys a Virtual Network in Azure with a subnet or a set of subnets passed in as input parameters.